visualbis/visualbis.github.io/_sources/PlanCategory.rst.txt

     Weight icon

 c.
-Now the Spread by Weight pop up opens.
-For our example, select the Node as “Cost of Sales”.
-Select the Overwrite Values option and click “Apply” (see Figure below).
-The Total Value which is the Support Costs value can be also changed based on your requirement.
+The Spread by Weight pop up opens.
+For our example, select the Node as 'Cost of Sales'.
+Select the 'Overwrite Values' option and click 'Apply' (see Figure below).

 .. figure:: _static/pl28.png
     :align: center